bassmang/Solving-pedestrian-flow-dynamics-using-the-Social-Force-Model/README.md

-PHAS0100Assignment1 Linear Regression
+PHAS0100Assignment2 Solving Pedestrian Flow Dynamics Using the Social Force Model
 ------------------

 Purpose
 -------

-The purpose of this project is to solve a linear regression of the form:

-y = theta1*x + theta0

-Given a text document which contains a column of x values, and a column of y values.
+The purpose of this project is to model pedestrian movement based on Social Force Model (SFM) for pedestrian dynamics from [Helbing & Molnar Phys.
+Rev. E 51, 4282 (1995)].
+This project provides a high degree of flexibility in producing accurate models of pedestrian movement and provides visualisations.

 Credits
 -------